yrkv/bsptab-rs/README.md

 * `bsptab-rs embed <WID>` first calls `create <WID>` and then creates a one-time listener for a new node being added to the bspwm tree.
 When a new node is created (i.e. the next opened window), it gets attached with `<WID>`.
     * `embed <WID> & <command>` turns `WID` into a `tabbed` and embeds the window opened by `command` with it.
 This is particularly useful for opening a new terminal in the same `tabbed`, but can work for anything that opens a window.
     * Do note that the listener applies to any node opened anywhere.
-* For convenience, any window/tabbed id can also be "focused", which simply replaces it with the focused window at runtime.
-Most of my personal keybinds use this.
+* For convenience, any window/tabbed id can also be a bspc node\_sel, which simply calls `bspc query -N -n <node_sel>` at runtime to get the correct window id.
+This means that you can use strings like "focused" or "west" when using `bsptab-rs`.

 ### Installation